dapr/dapr/README.md

 ## Goals

-- Enable developers using *any* language or framework write distributed applications
+- Enable developers using *any* language or framework to write distributed applications
 - Solve the hard problems developers are facing today
 - Be community driven, open and vendor neutral, seeking new contributors
 - Provide consistency and portability through standard open API